What Is TLS Fingerprint and How to Bypass It

-In this article, we'll be guiding you through how to bypass TLS fingerprinting for ethical web scraping purposes by discussing what it is, how it works and the different approaches to working around it.
+In this article, we'll guide you through how to bypass TLS fingerprinting for ethical web scraping purposes.

 Let's dive in!

-TLS fingerprinting is a popular server-side fingerprinting technique.
-To a high degree of accuracy, it enables web servers to determine a web client's identity, using only the parameters in the first packet connection before any application data exchange occurs.
-Web clients, in this case refer to the applications initiating a request, which can be browsers, CLI tools, scripts (bots), and so on.
+This is a popular server-side fingerprinting technique.
+It enables web servers to determine a web client's identity to a high degree of accuracy, using only the parameters in the first packet connection before any application data exchange occurs.
+The clients can be browsers, CLI tools, scripts (bots), and practically all apps initiating a request.
 Solutions like Cloudflare use TLS fingerprint to identify and blog malicious attacks.

 A different type of fingerprinting is client-side fingerprinting, which involves testing the client using JavaScript.
-This may be a discussion for another day, but for this article, our focus is on server-side fingerprinting.
+However, this is a discussion for another article.

-TLS stands for "Transport Layer Security", It's an encryption protocol designed for securing connections between web clients and servers.
-While it's often used interchangeably with SSL, TLS evolved from SSL and is now the most widely used web communication security protocol today.
+TLS (Transport Layer Security) is an encryption protocol to secure connections between web clients and servers.
+While it's often used interchangeably with SSL, it evolved from SSL and is now the most widely used web communication security protocol.

 When a web scraper sends a request to an HTTPS website, it does so over TLS security.
-While that wouldn't particularly mean anything to web scrapers, websites with TLS fingerprinting in their network not only identifies you as a malicious bot, they deny you access completely.
+While that wouldn't particularly mean anything to scrapers, websites with TLS fingerprinting in their network not only identify you as a malicious bot but deny you access completely.

-For a web client to communicate with a web server over a secure channel, both parties must agree on the encryption algorithm and cryptographic keys of that conversation.
-This agreement is reached through TLS handshake: the entire sequence where the client and server exchange important information required to establish a secure connection.
+For a client to communicate with a server over a secure channel, both parties must agree on that conversation's encryption algorithm and cryptographic keys.
+This agreement is reached through a TLS handshake: that's the entire sequence where they exchange essential information required to establish a secure connection.

 - A list of cipher suites, that is, the cryptographic algorithm to be used for encryption.